aregsar/aregsarblog/blog/2020/my-laravel-redis-configuration/index.md

 ],
 ```

-The .env file explicitly specifies the default queue connection `job` to use which in turn uses the `redis` driver defined in config/database.php.
+The `QUEUE_CONNECTION` setting in the `.env` file explicitly specifies the default queue connection `job` to use which in turn uses the `redis` driver defined in config/database.php.
 If this setting is omitted, the queue will work using the `sync` connection which uses the `sync` driver.

 ```ini
 QUEUE_CONNECTION=job